dylhauck/carissa-michae-model-page/README.md

-# ✨ Carissa Michae — Portfolio Website ✨
+# ✨ Carissa Micháe — Portfolio Website ✨

 A sleek, cinematic **model portfolio website** for **Carissa Michae**, designed to feel premium, editorial, and intentional across **desktop and mobile**.